This week I got fired or ‘let go’. I was kind of surprised but also very not surprised.

 Which is the worst part, because when I was in the middle of messing up, it didn’t seem real yet and there was all that gooey emotional context, which seemed so important at the time.

-But when there was some distance between me and the messes and the red mist had gone, the shame and carelessness and cruelty were there and they’re not gooey at all.
+When there was some distance between me and the messes and the red mist had gone, the shame and carelessness and cruelty were there and they’re not gooey at all.

 I was in the middle of moving but things had gone awry and I wanted to be home for a while, so I quit my retail job in the city and applied for bar jobs in my hometown through the festive period.